Marvel-D/Marvel-D/README.md

 ### Hi there 👋, I'm Marvellous Amos
 ---
 #### Glad to meet you
-I'm a professional Frontend Developer with a desire to extend my skillset to the realm of backend development and data engineering.
+I'm a Frontend Developer with a desire to extend my skillset to the realm of backend development and data engineering.

 #### More about me